AthanasiosAurelius/m4i-data-management/quality_rules.md

 In the create_push_to_atlas.py a user can create a dataset, field and data quality rule entity and push it to atlas.
 He can create a relationship between the field and dataset.
 I will explain how to do it with an example.

-1.)
-First we define the attributes for each instance
+#1.First we define the attributes for each instance

 ##Define the attributes for the dataset instance
 json_dataset={